Creative happiness and the reset button

 “Not that I’m not happy, but there must be more to this.
 I’m still young, I should explore further.”

-The late 30s are challenging.
+The late 30s are harder.
+Quieter in a different way.

 “I’m not happy with what I’m doing, but the money is good.
 And I have a mortgage to pay and a family to feed”.

-“I simply don’t want to accept another commissioned project, asking me to draw another scene from Bombay.
+“I simply don’t want to accept another commissioned project asking me to draw another scene from Bombay.
 It becomes boring.”

 For the late 40s, the perspective changes.